rhoppel/dockerfile-grav/README.md

-# Official Docker Image for Grav
+# Hoppel-Lodge Docker Image for Grav

 This currently is pretty minimal and uses: